-Whether you’re a nature lover seeking serenity in the woods or an adventurous soul wanting to experience some fun-filled activities, the Big Bear Lake has something for you.
+Whether you’re a nature lover seeking serenity in the woods or an adventurous soul wanting to experience some fun-filled activities, the greater Big Bear region surely will have something in store for you.

 Nature lovers can hike or ride a bike on several trails around Big Bear Lake.
 While thrill-seekers looking for an exhilarating experience can go jeep riding, alpine sliding, or enjoy solving riddles in an escape room.